Modal Verbs Shall and Should

-'Shall' is a modal verb that is used to talk about:
+'Shall' is a modal verb that is used to:

 Talking about or Predicting the Future